Watzit/Dragon-Heist/Events/Chapter 1 - A Friend in Need.md

-A BAR BRAWL IN THE [[YAWNING PORTAL]] PROVES that nowhere is safe from the gang war between the Zhentarim and the Xanathar Guild.
+A BAR BRAWL IN THE [[YAWNING PORTAL]] PROVES that nowhere is safe from the gang war between the Zhentarim and the [[Xanathar]] Guild.
 In this atmosphere of danger, the characters are offered a quest by [[Volothamp Geddarm]].
 Volo promises a reward if they can rescue
 his missing friend, [[Floon Blagmaar]], who he fears has been caught up in the conflict.
 Volo's

 quest is a straightforward introduction to the streets of [[Waterdeep]], providing the characters with an excuse to explore the city.

-IntheirhuntforVolo'sfriend, thecharactersmight make allies and enemies who can resurface throughout the adventure.
+In their hunt for Volo's friend, the characters might make allies and enemies who can resurface throughout the adventure.
 Following the completion ofVolo's quest, the characters gain a home base with an address in Trollskull Alley, in [[Waterdeep]]'s North Ward.
 From their new base, the characters can plot their own course, whether it involves interacting with [[Waterdeep]]'s people, joining one of the city's many factions, or simply poking around for danger.

 WHERE TO START